Ladbrokes owner shares hit record high as investors bet on new MGM bid

 Neither Entain nor MGM immediately responded to Reuters requests for comment.

-Entain's shares rose 8% to an all-time peak and were the top gainer on the FTSE 100 index (.FTSE), while other British gambling companies Flutter (FLTRF.I) and 888 Holdings (888.L) also rose between 3% and 6% after MGM's announcement.
+Entain’s shares rose 8% to an all-time peak and were the top gainer on the FTSE 100 index, while other British gambling companies Flutter and 888 Holdings also rose between 3% and 6% after MGM’s announcement.
+(Reporting by Chris Peters and Yadarisa Shabong in Bengaluru; Additional reporting by Joice Alves in London, editing by Emelia Sithole-Matarise)

 Our Standards: The Thomson Reuters Trust Principles.